kolide/kolide-quickstart/README.md

 ## Testing with Email (Optional)

-Email setup is not required to demo Kolide.
-For those who would like to demo Kolide with a simulated email server, `./demo.sh up` starts a Mailhog container that facilitates this.
-In a production Kolide deployment, you would use your normal SMTP server.
+Email setup is not required to demo Fleet.
+For those who would like to demo Fleet with a simulated email server, `./demo.sh up` starts a Mailhog container that facilitates this.
+In a production Fleet deployment, you would use your normal SMTP server.

 ### Set Up Email

-To configure Kolide with this demo email server:
+To configure Fleet with this demo email server:

-1. In Kolide, navigate to Admin -> App Settings (`/admin/settings`).
+1. In Fleet, navigate to Admin -> App Settings (`/admin/settings`).
 2. Make up a Sender Address (eg. `kolide@yourdomain.com`).
 2. Enter SMTP server `mailhog` and port `1025`.
 3. Set Authentication Type to `None`.